amplication/docs/docs/getting-started/add-plugins-for-service.md

 You'll see how fast and seamless the process is.

 :::tip
-[Amplication's AI](/amplication-ai) can help you automatically install plugins, and give appropriate recommendations, with a single question.
+[Amplication's AI](/amplication-ai) can help you automatically install plugins, and give appropriate recommendations, with a single request.

 Ask Jovu: `Can you install the Prettier plugin to my service to automatically format my code?`
 :::